 Through using this approach, web pages and their content are structured in a way that they can adapt to the size of a particular device.
 A key part of most website’s content is of course their images, and there are several potential issues that arise when we want to make our images work well across a range of devices.
-I will be looking at this subject across a series of 3 articles.
+I will be looking at this subject across a series of 4 articles.
 In this article, we will highlight some of the main issues to consider when regarding images on responsive websites.
-In the second article, we will look at potential solutions to these issues that are available now and in the not too distant future.
-The final article of the series will try to help you choose which solution might be best for your circumstances.
+In the second article, we will explore the "fluid image solution", the third article looks at "PictureFill and the Picture element" and the final article dives into "Adaptive images".

 A key aspect of responsive web pages is that the structure and content of the page itself adapts to fit into the size of the device you are using.
 On responsive websites: columns change, menus expand or are simplified, and text flows (like water) to fit seamlessly into the screen you are looking at whatever size that is.
 Previously in web design, it was not uncommon for images to have fixed widths and heights – however if we maintain this approach in a responsive website – our images will not adapt to the size of the device we are on at all, in many cases the image may not even fit on the screen.

 Clearly for responsive websites, we need to change how this works to ensure that along with all other page content, images can no longer have a fixed widths and heights – but rather they need widths and heights that increase or decrease automatically in proportion to the size of the device we are looking at them on so that they fit comfortably on the screen.